 This double-talk criticism is essential to QI: if our best theory requires electrons for its bound variables, then we should believe in electrons; if it requires sets, then we are committed to sets.
-We can not assert the existence of objects at one moment and then take back those assertions at the next, on pain of inconsistency.
+We cannot assert the existence of objects at one moment and then take back those assertions at the next, on pain of inconsistency.18

-The double-talk criticism appears throughout Quine's work.
-Quine's response to Carnap's internal/external distinction relies on it.
-Once one has accepted mathematical objects as an internal matter, one can not merely dismiss these commitments as the arbitrary, conventional adoption of mathematical language.
-Quine's response to the Meinongian Wyman in "On What There Is," is also a double-talk criticism.
-Wyman presents two species of existence, but Quine distinguishes between the meaningfulness of 'Pegasus' and its reference in order to avoid admitting that Pegasus subsists while at the same time denying that Pegasus exists.
-Putnam, defending Quine's indispensability argument, makes the double-talk criticism explicitly.
+The double-talk criticism appears throughout Quine's work, as in his response to Carnap's internal/external distinction: Once one has accepted mathematical objects as an internal matter, one cannot merely dismiss these commitments as the arbitrary, conventional adoption of mathematical language.
+Quine's response to the Meinongian Wyman in "On What There Is," is also a double-talk criticism; Quine distinguishes between the meaningfulness of 'Pegasus' and its reference in order to avoid admitting that Pegasus subsists while denying that Pegasus exists.
+Hilary Putnam, defending Quine's indispensability argument, makes the double-talk criticism explicitly.
 "It is silly to agree that a reason for believing that p warrants accepting p in all scientific circumstances, and then to add 'but even so it is not good enough" (Putnam 1971: 356).